pbochynski/github-sync/README.md

+# Overview

 github-sync.js is a small script to keep in sync labels and milestones across many repositories and organizations.
-You can use it also to sync github.com repositories with your github enterprise installation.
-To write changes to the target repositories you need to provide a token.
-If you work in
+You can also use it to sync github.com repositories with your github enterprise installation.

 # Installation